Macrometacorp/pyC8/README.md

 #Step 1: Make one of the regions in the fed as the Spot Region
 # Connect to System admin
 sys_tenant = client.tenant(name='_mm', fabricname='_system', username='root', password='poweruser')
+#Make REGION-1 as spot-region
 sys_tenant.assign_dc_spot('REGION-1',spot_region=True)

+#Make REGION-2 as spot-region
 sys_tenant.assign_dc_spot('REGION-2',spot_region=True)

 #Step 2: Create a geo-fabric and pass one of the spot regions.
 You can use the SPOT_CREATION_TYPES for the same.
 If you use AUTOMATIC, a random spot region will be assigned by the system.
 # If you specify None, a geo-fabric is created without the spot properties.
-If you specify spot region,pass the corresponding spot region spot_dc parameter.
+If you specify spot region,pass the corresponding spot region in the spot_dc parameter.
 dcl = sys_tenant.dclist()
 fabric = client.fabric(tenant='guest', name='_system', username='root', password='guest')
 fabric.create_fabric('spot-geo-fabric', dclist=dcl,spot_creation_types= fabric.SPOT_CREATION_TYPES.SPOT_REGION, spot_dc='REGION-1')